zudochkin/awesome-newsletters/README.md

 - [Web Audio Weekly](https://www.webaudioweekly.com/).
 A weekly newsletter for people are interested in the Web Audio API, the Web MIDI API, or sound on the web in general.
 - [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
 - [Founders Grid](https://smash.vc/founders-grid/).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
-- [Software Lead Weekly](http://softwareleadweekly.com/).
-A free weekly email, for busy people who care about people, culture and leadership.
 - [Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
 - [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 - [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.